MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/configure-role-based-administration.md

 4. On the **Home** tab, in the **Properties** group, choose **Properties**.

-5. Choose the **Security Scopes** tab to confirm that the administrative user is configured for **All securable objects that are relevant to their associated security roles**.
+5. Choose the **Security Scopes** tab to confirm that the administrative user is configured for **All instances of the objects that are related to the assigned security roles**.

 6. To modify the assigned security roles, choose the **Security Roles** tab.